 Doonagore Castle, Doolin, County Clare, Ireland

-Doonagore Castle is one of the most photographed castles in Ireland, more for its romantic Medieval appearance than its inhospitable and possibly gruesome role in events of September 1588 along the County Clare coast.
+Doonagore Castle is one of the most photographed castles in Ireland, more for its romantic Medieval appearance than its inhospitable and possibly gruesome role in the events of September 1588 along the County Clare coast.

-This 16th Century round tower house was the seat of the High Sheriff of Clare, Boetius Clancy, when one of the ships of the Spanish Armada hit the rocks and sank nearby.
+This 16th-century round tower house was the seat of the High Sheriff of Clare, Boetius Clancy when one of the ships of the Spanish Armada hit the rocks and sank nearby.

 The ship was part of a fleet of 130 vessels attempting to return home after a failed confrontation with the British in a battle at Flanders.